Student Code of Conduct - UTDSP5003

 - A student who repeatedly engages in disruptive classroom behavior shall be referred by the faculty member to the dean who will proceed under the provisions of Subchapter D.

-- A student will not be removed permanently from the classroom without review by the Dean of Students.
+- A student will not be removed permanently from the classroom without review by the Office of Community Standards and Conduct.

 Section 49.08: Staff Role in Removal for Misconduct